mpanighetti/dnd5e-adventures/README.md

 ## Third-Party Content References

+_Dungeon Master's Guide_ © 2014 Wizards of the Coast LLC.

 _[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

+_Eberron: Rising from the Last War_ © 2019 Wizards of the Coast LLC.

 _[Consent in Gaming](https://www.montecookgames.com/store/product/consent-in-gaming/)_ © 2019 Monte Cook Games LLC.

+_Tasha's Cauldron of Everything_ © 2020 Wizards of the Coast LLC.

+_Mythic Odysseys of Theros_ © 2020 Wizards of the Coast LLC.

 _Candlekeep Mysteries_ © 2021 Wizards of the Coast LLC.

+_Fizban's Treasury of Dragons_ © 2021 Wizards of the Coast LLC.

+_Strixhaven: Curriculum of Chaos_ © 2021 Wizards of the Coast LLC.

+_Domains of Delight: A Feywild Accessory_ © 2021 Wizards of the Coast LLC.

 _Mordenkainen Presents: Monsters of the Multiverse_ © 2022 Wizards of the Coast LLC.

+_Journeys Through the Radiant Citadel_ © 2022 Wizards of the Coast LLC.